JuozasA/myapp-operator/README.md

 Example of Ansible Operator controlled Node.js app with MongoDB database ==

-Example of Ansible Operator controlled Node.js app with MongoDB database and AMQ Broker operator (not connected to Node.js)
+Example of Ansible Operator controlled Node.js app with MongoDB database.
+Example creates AMQ Broker operator with Artemis instances but they are not connected/integrated into Node.js app.
+It is purely to show how OLM operators can be integrated into Ansible Operator.

 Prereqs
 =